shoogle/AppImageSpec/draft.md

 ## Definitions

 ##### AppDir
-Application directories as used in the [ROX Desktop](http://rox.sourceforge.net/) - <http://rox.sourceforge.net/desktop/AppDirs.html>
+Application directories [as used in the ROX desktop](http://rox.sourceforge.net/desktop/AppDirs.html), or the extracted contents of an AppImage.

 [AppDir]: #appdir "AppDir: Application Directory (as used in the ROX Desktop)"